Apache Groovy: Features

-Since version 2 Groovy also supports modularity (being able to ship only the needed jars according to the project needs, thus reducing the size of Groovy's library), type checking, static compiling, Project Coin syntax enhancements, multicatch blocks and ongoing performance enhancements using the invokedynamic instruction introduced in Java 7.
+Since version 2, Groovy also supports modularity (shipping only the jars that the project uses, thus reducing the size of Groovy's library), type checking, static compilation, Project Coin syntax enhancements, multicatch blocks and ongoing performance enhancements using the invokedynamic instruction introduced in Java 7.

-Groovy provides native support for various markup languages such as XML and HTML, accomplished via an inline Document Object Model (DOM) syntax.
+Groovy natively supports markup languages such as XML and HTML by using an inline Document Object Model (DOM) syntax.
 This feature enables the definition and manipulation of many types of heterogeneous data assets with a uniform and concise syntax and programming methodology.

 Unlike Java, a Groovy source code file can be executed as an (uncompiled) script, if it contains code outside any class definition, if it is a class with a main method, or if it is a Runnable or GroovyTestCase.
 A Groovy script is fully parsed, compiled, and generated before executing (similar to Python and Ruby).
 This occurs under the hood, and the compiled version is not saved as an artifact of the process.